koalagang/KAI/README.md

 ### DISCLAIMER

 This installer has been developed for MY OWN convenience.
 You are free to fork it or use it but it has been designed for my system and my preferences; I will not tailor this software to anyone but my own needs. *I AM NOT RESPONSIBLE FOR ANY DAMAGES YOU MAY ENDURE THROUGH THE USE OF THESE SCRIPTS.* I personally recommend that you learn how to install Artix Linux the manual way.
 If you really want an easy Artix install then download one of the [Artix isos](https://artixlinux.org/download.php) which comes with a desktop environment.
-Also note that this script sets up the timezone as Europe/London.

 This script installs the runit version of Artix, *not* the OpenRC or s6 version.
 If you still wish to use KAI, proceed with the instructions below.